 In October 2011, Avid Technology, Inc. filed a complaint in the United States District Court for the District of Delaware, alleging that our Media Grid product infringes two patents held by Avid.
+A jury trial on the initial complaint is scheduled for January 2014.
 In June 2012, Avid served a subsequent complaint, alleging that Harmonic's Spectrum product infringes one patent held by Avid.
 The complaints seek injunctive relief and unspecified damages.
 At this time, we cannot predict the outcome of either of these matters.
 An unfavorable outcome of either of these matters, or any other intellectual property infringement action brought against us, could materially and adversely affect our business, operating results, financial position and cash flows.